SFE Attorneys: Ryan McLellan & Sean Conner

 Smith Freed Eberhard partner Ryan McLellan and (now) partner Sean Conner achieved an impressive motion for summary judgment in defense of a construction company faced with a wrongful death suit.

-Ryan’s and Sean’s client (the defendant) was contracted to replace a ferry crossing in a remote area along the Willamette River.
-As part of the project a large pit of about 30 feet in length and 10 feet deep was dug.
+Ryan and Sean’s client was contracted to replace a ferry crossing in a remote area along the Willamette River.
+The project required a large pit (about 30 feet long by 10 feet deep) to be dug.
 Large signs and roadblocks were put in place to close the road and work area, and to alert anyone who might venture out toward the construction.
-In 2011, a few months into the project, an elderly woman with partial dementia presumably became lost from her usual shopping route around town and ended up at the worksite well after dark.
-After attempting to drive around the barricade, her car became stuck and she exited the car, crossed the barricade, and fell into the pit, later dying of hypothermia.
+In 2011, a few months into construction, an elderly woman with partial dementia presumably became lost from her usual shopping route around town and ended up at the worksite well after dark.
+The woman attempted to drive around the barricade, but her car became stuck.
+She then exited the car, crossed the barricade, and fell into the pit, later dying of hypothermia.
 The plaintiff alleged that the lack of fencing around the pit constituted negligence on the part of the defendant.

-Ryan and Sean received the case in the middle of litigation as a transfer from another attorney.
+The matter came to Ryan and Sean in the middle of litigation as a transfer from another attorney.
 At that time, the defense was relying on the argument that it was not foreseeable that someone would approach the remote worksite late at night, ignore the signage and roadblocks, and become injured.
 However, the preceding defense counsel still estimated a low possibility of settlement and an anticipated verdict of around $300,000 if taken to trial.